Imbasaur/gomoku/README.md

 ## Planned Features
 > [!IMPORTANT]
-> The ultimate goal is to create a modern website for the Gomoku community to play games casual games, ranked tournaments and much more.
+> The ultimate goal is to create a modern website for the Gomoku community to play casual games, ranked tournaments and much more.
 >
 > Below you can see a list of planned features, feel free to contribute :)
 >